 As allowed by SEC rules, this prospectus does not contain all the information you can find in the registration statement or the exhibits to the registration statement.
 For further information, we refer you to the registration statement, including its exhibits and schedules.
 Statements contained in this prospectus about the provisions or contents of any contract, agreement or any other document referred to are not necessarily complete.
 For each of these contracts, agreements or documents filed as an exhibit to the registration statement, we refer you to the actual exhibit for a more complete description of the matters involved.
 You should rely only on the information incorporated or deemed to be incorporated by reference or provided in this prospectus and the applicable prospectus supplement.
 We have not authorized anyone else to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 You should not assume that the information in this prospectus or any applicable prospectus supplement is accurate as of any date other than the date on the cover of the applicable document.
 Our business, financial condition and results of operations may have changed since that date.
-This prospectus does not constitute an offer to sell or a solicitation of an offer to buy by anyone in any jurisdiction in which such offer or solicitation is not authorized, or in which the person is not qualified to do so or to any person to whom it is unlawful to make such offer or solicitation.
+This prospectus does not constitute an offer to sell or a solicitation of an offer to buy by anyone in any jurisdiction in which such offer or solicitation.